-Clinics are held in 4 locations across the borough.
+Clinics are held in four locations across the borough.

 Patient parking is available at all of our clinics but please allow time to find a parking space if you arrive by car.

-If English is not your first language then an interpreter can be arranged so please make us aware of this prior to your appointment.
+If English is not your first language then an interpreter can be arranged.
+Please make us aware of this prior to your appointment.
 We always use trained interpreters as family members may be unfamiliar with some medical terms.
 Interpreter bookings require 48 hours’ notice.

 Frequently asked questions

 Your first assessment may involve a face-to-face appointment or a telephone consultation.
 The physiotherapist will ask you questions about your condition and discuss and agree the best treatment plan with you.
 This may involve a physical examination.
 Please bring a list of any medicines that you take.
 See below about what to wear.

 Your initial assessment will usually last 40 minutes and the subsequent follow-up treatment sessions will last about 20 minutes.
 We operate a strict appointment system so please be on time for your appointment, as we may not be able to see late arrivals.

 How many treatment sessions will I need?